Slothfulwave612/pytables/README.md

                                   displayColumnChoice(choice_col)      (will display all rows and only name and roll number as columns) displayColumnChoice(choice_col,2)    (will display only 2 rows and name and roll number as columns)

+9. deleteColumn(choice_col) :- This function will delete the columns(as per the user) present in the table. choice_col is a 1d list which either contains column names or their indices. e.g. Let's say we want to delete Roll Number and Age from the table so to do so we have to pass the argument like this :- choice_col = ['Roll Number', 'Age']     (using column names) or choice_col = [1,2]                      (using indices) deleteColumn(choice_col)                (will delete the required columns)

+10. deleteRow(choice, choice_row) :-This function will delete the rows(as per the user) present in the table. choice is a string(rather character) the choice variable takes three character :- 's', 'c', 'r' and choice_row will either be an integer or a list depending on the choice variable.
+Let's walkthrough all the choices :-
+               i) 's' :- for deleting single row, choice_row(for this choice) will be an integer, and the value of choice_row will be                            the index of the row that is to be deleted. ii) 'c' :- for deleting multiple and consequent row(i.e. if you want to delete rows from 3 to 7), choice_row(for this                               choice) will be a 1d list, and the list will contain starting and ending rows, i.e. if you want to delete rows from 3 to 7 choice_row will be equal to : choice_row = [2,6] (2 and 6 are the indices) iii) 'r' :- for deleting multiple and random rows(i.e. if you want to delete rows 3,6,7,9), choice_row(for this choice) will be a 1d list, and the list will contain all the indices of rows that are to be deleted.
+To delete the                              rows specified above we will pass : choice_row = [2,5,6,8] (indices are passed).

+To-do :- functions for searching and displaying rows as per user choice.